(Revised by membership vote in 2023)

-The Society for Classical Studies has in recent years received a number of requests to intervene on behalf of individual members in situations involving violations and alleged violations of professional ethics.
-There has been and will continue to be considerable debate as to how the SCS should respond to such requests.
-At the very least, however, these appeals for support suggest the need for a clear statement of those ethical principles which should regulate the conduct of all those who participate in the profession.
-Accordingly, the Board of Directors at its meeting of October 1986 appointed an ad hoc Committee on Professional Ethics and charged this Committee to draft such a code.
-The present document represents the results of the Committee's deliberations with updates (as listed at the end of the document).
+Because the SCS receives frequent requests from members to intervene in situations involving violations or alleged violations of professional ethics, it has developed an official statement of the ethical principles that should guide all who participate in the field.
+This statement was first published in 1986 and it has since been updated (updates are listed at the end of the document).
 It is intended as a description of the responsibilities that we all share to provide a humane, safe and just working environment for the welfare of the discipline.
 The document offers an expression of consensus on professional conduct in the face of increasing recognition of the consequences of abuses.
 The statements made here, however, are only guidelines for desirable behavior and have no legal force except where stated.
 It is hoped that classicists will use the document as a frame of reference for acceptable and appropriate professional conduct.

 I. Employment and Professional Service